teaching-FEEC/dgm-2025.2/projects/hyperskin/README.md

 Regarding RGB information, our results show that conditioning the generative models on RGB images did not yield better classifiers than unconditioned hyperspectral generation.
 SPADE FastGAN and CycleGAN, guided by RGB performed similarly or worse than the unconditioned FastGAN.
 This suggests that RGB images do not provide additional useful cues for hyperspectral synthesis in this specific task.

 Similarly, using a classifier pretrained on large-scale RGB datasets (ImageNet) or on RGB melanoma images (ISIC) did not lead to substantial improvements over training from scratch.
 Although pretrained models converged faster, they did not surpass the DenseNet201 trained directly on hyperspectral data augmented with synthetic samples.
-This indicates that RGB-based pretraining does not transfer effectively to hyperspectral melanoma classification, likely due to modality mismatch.
+This indicates that RGB-based pretraining does not transfer effectively to hyperspectral melanoma classification.

 Among all generative models tested, FastGAN produced the best synthetic hyperspectral data, while the best real-data baseline model was DenseNet201 trained without any synthetic augmentation.
-Importantly, we observed that classification performance was strongly linked to the SAM metric: the best classifiers were trained with synthetic datasets that achieved the lowest SAM, meaning the highest spectral fidelity.
-This suggests that spectral quality is the most relevant factor for improving downstream melanoma detection.
-The relationship between SAM and classifier performance also supports the idea that HSI contains meaningful information that RGB images cannot capture, and that preserving spectral structure is crucial for producing useful synthetic data.
+Importantly, we observed that classification performance was not correlated with any evaluation metric.
+In addition, the generation model producing the highest-fidelity images was not the most useful ones, meaning that it did not yield the best classifier.

 Finally, our results show that it is possible to improve a melanoma classifier even with very limited real hyperspectral data, reinforcing the promise of generative models as a strategy for data augmentation in hyperspectral medical imaging.
-However, despite achieving better validation performance, the classifier trained with synthetic data did not outperform the baseline on the independent test set, yielding the need for larger datasets to ensure that better generalization on unseen data